-A complaint to the Parliamentary Ombudsmen (Riksdagens ombudsmän) can be made by anybody who feels that he or she or someone else has been treated wrongly or unjustly by a public authority or an official employed by the civil service or local government.
-In other words it’s not necessary for a person to be a Swedish citizen or have reached a certain age to be able to lodge a complaint.
+A complaint to the Parliamentary Ombudsmen (JO) can be made by anybody who believes that he or she or someone else has been treated wrongly or unjustly by a public authority or an official employed by the civil service or local government.
+In other words it’s not necessary for a person to be a Swedish citizen or have reached a certain age to be able to make a complaint.
 Your complaint does not have to be about something that affects you personally.

 What information should a complaint contain?

-- Who the complaint is about, or in other words the authority and/or the public official who has acted incorrectly
+- A complaint should refer to the authority and/or the public official who has acted incorrectly

-- A short description of the case or of what happened
+- A short description of the matter that the complaint regards

 - When it happened